 The Photobook– Phaidon

 I got this because it was cheap!
 Its a collection of 500 images by photographers in alphabetical order.
+I remember reading this book when I was younger and appreciating ‘The Zetland’ Middlesbrough by Graham Smith.
+A photographer from the North East of England.

 American Photographs– Walker Evans